 Multimodal Functional Imaging of Head and Neck Cancers

 Radiologic techniques are important components of the diagnostic and prognostic armamentarium in oncology.
-Research under this them is focused on the application of magnetic resonance imaging (MRI), and optical molecular imaging techniques in preclinical and clinical studies to study oral cancer biology and their response to traditional and novel anticancer treatments.
+Research under this theme is focused on the application of magnetic resonance imaging (MRI), and optical molecular imaging techniques in preclinical and clinical studies to study oral cancer biology and their response to traditional and novel anticancer treatments.
 Studies in the laboratory have demonstrated the utility of multimodal imaging methods in guiding treatment design.
 The Seshadri lab was the first to apply novel optoacoustic imaging methods PAI for functional imaging of salivary glands and for monitoring the response of tumor and salivary gland response to radiation.
 These studies led to the recent award of an R01 grant by the National Cancer Institute that is focused on the application of these methods for functional assessment of salivary glands in small and large animal models of oral cancer with the ultimate goal of clinical translation.
 Ongoing studies are focused on validation and clinical application of photoacoustic imaging in head and neck oncology, specifically to assess the response of head and neck tumors to chemoradiation therapy.
 To this end, a first-in-human clinical trial will be initiated at Roswell Park.

 Rich LJ, Winslow TB, Alberico RA, Repasky EA, Seshadri M, Singh AK.
 Enhanced tumour perfusion following treatment with water-filtered IR-A radiation to the thorax in a patient with head and neck cancer.
 Int J Hyperthermia.
 2016 Aug;32(5):539-42.